scirusvulgaris/PDF-Processing-and-Date-Extraction-Tool/README.md

  # PDF Processing and Date Extraction Tool

-This tool automates the processing of PDF documents, focusing on extracting dates and sorting files based on content criteria such as the presence of specific keywords.
-It supports multiple date formats, recognizes desired and undesired keywords, and manages PDF files within a directory structure.

-## Features

-- **Date Extraction**: Supports mmultiple date formats, such as  `dd/mm/yyyy`, `dd.mm.yyyy`, `dd-mm-yyyy`, `yyyy-mm-dd` and English and French month names.
-- **Keyword Detection**: Identifies specific keywords to determine the relevance of a PDF.
-- **File Processing**: Extracts text and images from PDF files using `fitz` and `EasyOCR`.
-- **File Sorting**: Organizes files into directories based on extracted dates and keywords.
+This advanced tool streamlines the management of PDF documents by automatically extracting dates and keywords to organize files efficiently, eliminating the need for manual triaging.
+It leverages Optical Character Recognition (OCR) technology to read text from PDF files—even those that are image-based—ensuring that no document is overlooked due to its format.
+The tool intelligently sorts documents into directories based on the year and month extracted from their content, creating an organized archive without manual intervention.

+Key features include:
+- **Advanced Date Extraction**: Utilizes both text analysis and OCR to find dates within PDF documents, supporting a wide array of date formats including those with French month names.
+This ensures accurate sorting even in documents with dates in natural language or varied formats.
+- **Keyword-Based Filtering**: Scans documents for specified keywords to identify relevant documents.
+This feature supports both inclusion and exclusion lists, allowing for precise control over which documents are considered significant.
+- **Automated File Organization**: Automatically sorts documents into folders based on the extracted dates, arranging them by year and month for easy retrieval.
+This process is fully automated, drastically reducing the time and effort required for file management.
+- **Versatile Document Handling**: Capable of processing both text-based and image-based PDFs thanks to integrated OCR technology, ensuring comprehensive coverage across all types of documents.

+This tool is designed to significantly reduce the manual workload associated with document sorting and archiving, making it an indispensable asset for businesses, researchers, and anyone dealing with large volumes of PDF documents.

 ## Dependencies